 Land 4 should be the most susceptible land as this has the full pressure drop across it, which will try to force the contamination between the spool clearance.
-Fortunately this land also has the most flow, which will clear and dirt or silting away.
+Fortunately, this land also has the most flow, which will clear and dirt or silt away.
 It also opens to release any dirt.

 Land 5 is will also be susceptible as this sees full load pressure drop but this also has high flow cleaning the face.

 Land 1 will see full pilot pressure although this is normally lower than the supply pressure so the dirt should travel from the supply pressure side.
 The concern with pilot flows is that they tend to be into enclosed lines with the most sensitive control valves in them.

 The air we breathe is dirty.
 Because hydraulic valves have such small clearances even the dirt in the air, that we cannot see, is big enough to fail a valve.
 A simple test is to place a filter paper over the end of a vacuum cleaner to see how much dirt is present in the air.
 Several filter manufacturers build their manufacturing plants in the south west or south-coast of England to ensure they get the cleanest possible air.

 New hydraulic fluid is dirty.
 Even freshly manufactured fluid is not clean enough to be used in a hydraulic system.
 Even if cleaned to a suitable standard as soon as the fluid is put into a drum to transport it or opened to atmosphere to fill the system, dirt will get in.
 For this reason, all fluid being added to a hydraulic circuit must be passed through an appropriate filter as it is pumped in.

 It must also be remembered that the fluid contamination level will not remain at one setting but will go up and down depending on the duty, environment, filter condition, flow rates and the age/damage of the components.